Convex optimization over a probability simplex: The Main Algorithm

 EGD, similarly, can be written in continuous form as

-Performing the descent through $\log(w)$ helps EGD preserves positivity.
-Introducing the projector helps the resulting exponential iteration scheme (\ref{eq:cs_discrete_exponential}) to agree with the linear iteration scheme (\ref{eq:cs_simplified}) up to $\mathcal{O}(\eta_t^2)$ terms.
+Performing the descent through $\log(w)$ helps EGD preserve positivity.
+Introducing the projector helps the resulting exponential iteration scheme (\ref{eq:cs_discrete_exponential}) to agree with its linear iteration scheme (\ref{eq:cs_simplified}) up to $\mathcal{O}((\eta^t)^2)$ terms.
 Thus helping preserve the unit-sum constraint.